Éric Toussaint: Professional and political work

 With the North in the throes of a debt crisis since 2007–2008, Toussaint has worked for the launching and strengthening of citizens' debt audits in Europe.

 Toussaint took part in Ecuador's Debt Audit Commission (Comisión para la Auditoria Integral de la Deuda Pública -CAIC), created by the Ecuadorian President Rafael Correa, that sat in 2007.
 In the same year he advised the President and the Minister of Finance of Ecuador on the creation of a "Bank of the South".
 The following year he was consulted as an expert on the same matter by the UN.
 Also in 2008, the Paraguayan President, Fernando Lugo, called on his experience to launch a debt audit for Paraguay.
 In 2008, he also advised the Venezuelan Minister for Economic Development and Planning.

 In September 2010, Toussaint spoke in New York at a UN Special Assembly to assess progress on the Millennium Development Goals.

 Since 2010, he has been involved in citizens' debt audit initiatives in Europe, in Greece, Portugal, Spain, France and Belgiums.
 He was consulted by the Brazilian Parliamentary Congress on the debt in 2011 and by the Brazilian Economic Commission in 2013.
 In 2012, and in 2013, he was invited by Alexis Tsipras, the President of SYRIZA to discuss the Greek debt situation.
 In October 2014, he was invited by the majority Members of Parliament of the Argentine National Congress, working to establish the debt audit commission mentioned in the Argentine "Sovereign payment law" passed in September 2014, to speak in a debate on "Debt and National Sovereignty in Latin America".

-Between April and November 2015, Éric Toussaint was the Scientific coordinator of the Truth Committee on the Greek Public Debt set up and terminated by the President of the Hellenic Parliament.
+In 2015, Éric Toussaint was the Scientific coordinator of the Truth Committee on the Greek Public Debt set up and terminated by the President of the Hellenic Parliament.